Administration¶

 Click Add to confirm or Cancel to cancel.

-To edit an existing folder, click on a folder in the list to open the detailed view of a folder.
+To edit an existing folder, click on the right Edit icon inside the hierarchy view to open the folder details.

 Simply change attributes to your needs, then click Save on the bottom to save your changes.